Princeton Perez

-Jacob Anthony Perez (born April 21, 1996), known professionally as Princeton Perez, is an American singer-songwriter, professional dancer, and actor.
+Jacob Anthony Perez (born April 21, 1996), better known as Princeton Perez, is an American singer-songwriter, professional dancer, and actor.
 Born and raised in Downey, California, near Los Angeles, Perez began his career at a young age when he appeared in television advertisements for companies such as Nike, McDonald's, and Skechers.
 Perez later rose to fame as a member of the boy band Mindless Behavior, in which he remained from 2008 until the group's disbandment in 2017.

 Life and career

 2006–2008: Early life and career beginnings

+Perez was born in Downey, California to an African-American father and Mexican mother.
 In 2006, Perez was cast in two Gym Class Heroes music videos.
 "Shoot Down the Stars" followed him as a younger version of Travie McCoy, being bullied by other students.
 "Cupid's Chokehold", however portrayed him as a young Cupid, shooting Travie with a bow and arrow, causing the rapper to express his love for various women in the video.
 In an interview with AwesomenessTV, Perez has stated that he had also danced backup for Nicole Scherzinger.

 At the age of 11, Perez appeared on commercials for Skechers, McDonald's and Nike, which helped progress his career in entertainment.
 He was also cast in High School Musical 3, playing a small part as the young Corbin Bleu, but he could not take the role as it was around the same time he became a member of Mindless Behavior.
 Perez had worked with choreographers such as Dave Scott and Kaelynn Harris of 8 Flavahz.